daniel29han/projects/README.md

 - In this hypothetical project, upwards of 6 million consumer reviews on Yelp are analyzed to study the attributes of successful local businesses and understand the consumer preferences.<br><br>
 - Also, given the user information and local business, the user's rating on the business is predicted on a continuous scale between 0 and 5.<br><br>
 - Finally, a recommender system will be created so that users with similar preferences are grouped and recommended local businesses accordingly.
+<br><br>
 ### `data cleaning`
-- A hypothetical project where,
-- The original data is provided in JSON format and requires somewhat extensive cleaning using regular expressions (regex).
+- The original data is provided in json format and requires conversion to a more workable format (i.e. csv).
 - Multiple schemas - business, user, review, check-ins - are cleaned, reformatted and combined into one.
 -